boyiwei/CoTaEval/data-portraits/memfree_usage.md

 # MemFree Implementation with DataPortraits

+## Data Portraits Initailization

+[Data Portraits](https://github.com/ruyimarone/data-portraits) is a Bloom Filter based membership inference system.
+We utilize it for n-gram detection.
+Below are the steps on how to initialize Data Portraits and how to create the bloom filter.
 1. Go to ``data-portraits/``, install the library:
     ```sh
     pip install -e . #install editable package